nopnop2002/Arduino-STM32-rosnode/bmp280/README.md

 (*) It cannot be used because it is used with the onboard NRF24 connector.

 # Memory Usage
-This demo can't ececute with ATMega328(Uno,Nano,Promini).
+This demo can't run on ATMega328(Uno,Nano,Promini).
 Too little RAM.
 ```
 $ pio run -e uno